RosterElf Logo

 General information only – not legal advice

 This guide provides general information about writing warning letters in Australian workplaces.
+It does not constitute legal advice.
+For specific situations, consult Fair Work or a workplace relations advisor.
 It does not constitute legal, HR, or professional advice and should not be relied on as a substitute for advice specific to your business, workforce, or circumstances.

 If an employee later claims unfair dismissal, the Fair Work Commission will look at whether you followed a fair process – including whether the employee was warned about issues and given an opportunity to improve.
-Good documentation protects your business.
+Proper documentation protects your business and demonstrates good employment law practice.

 STEP-BY-STEP

-How to issue a warning in 6 steps
+How to issue a warning letter in 6 steps

-Follow this process to ensure your warning is fair, clear, and defensible.
+Follow this process to ensure your warning is fair, clear, and defensible under Australian employment law.

 1